-It’s also important to make sure that your overall health is good, and you aren’t pregnant or nursing.
-Speak with your eye doctor at IQ Laser Vision about whether LASIK is right for you.
+It's also important to make sure that your overall health is good.
+Speak with you eye doctor at IQ Laser Vision about whether LASIK is right for you.

 During a LASIK consultation, your ophthalmologist at IQ Laser Vision in San Marino will ask questions about your eyes and health.
 They will also extensively examine your eyes.

 You will be able to ask any questions you might have about the LASIK experience and how the procedure works.